How Does Joint Pain Occur?

 - Choose wholemeal foods and pasta.

-- Try adding a small cube of ginger to a mug of boiling water, add half a teaspoon of honey and apple cider vinegar.
+- Try adding a small cube of ginger to a mug of boiling water, and add half a teaspoon of honey and apple cider vinegar.

 - Eat at least one tablespoon of flax seeds, sunflower, pumpkin or sesame seeds daily- they are rich in the essential fats that are vital for joint health- almond, cashew, walnut and hazelnuts nourish the joints.